HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 Pronunciation: (cock sid' ee uh)

 What is it?: Coccidia is a protozoa that causes diarrhea in puppies and that occurs usually when they are stressed.
-We have seen it every now and then when we wean and when puppies go to new homes.
+We have seen it every now and then when we wean and when puppies go to new homes, although with our recent care program, it has become rare here, thankfully!

 What Causes the Symptoms?
 About 60% of all puppies have coccidia parasite in their digestive systems.
-Many puppies are never affected by this protozoa.
-Stress can cause the coccidia to flourish, and this can lead to diarrhea.
+Many puppies are never physically affected by this protozoa.
+Stress (such as when a puppy leaves its littermates for a new home) can cause the coccidia to flourish, and this can lead to diarrhea.
 In extreme cases, the puppy can get severely dehydrated, so it's best to just medicate preventatively in our opinion.
 We have a strict regimen of prevention while puppies are here.

 Albon Inexpensive